• Home

 How many sandwiches does one bag of Jimmy Dean patties make?

-Add the English muffin (about 30 to 40 cents each) and a cheese slice (about 20 cents each) and you’re still well under $1.25 per sandwich total.
-That’s cheaper than a fast food breakfast sandwich by a significant margin, and you’re not paying $2 extra for a medium hash brown you didn’t ask for.
+A regular bag with 26 patties is $5.99 to $6.99.
+That makes 13 sandwiches with 2 patties each.
+This is roughly $0.50 just for the sausage.
+With an English muffin (30 to 40 cents each) and a cheese slice (about 20 cents each), you still don’t reach $1.25 per sandwich total.
+Compared to a fast food breakfast sandwich, this is much cheaper.
+Plus, you’re not spending $2 for a medium hash brown you didn’t want.

 Can kids make this themselves?